 Homework will generally be assigned each Tuesday and will be due in class the following Tuesday.
 Late homework is accepted, but suffers a letter-grade penalty for each day late.
 While you may work in groups, each problem set should reflect your own understanding and be in your own words.

 Lab writeups will generally be due one week after the corresponding Wednesday Lab session.
 Guidelines for writing lab reports will be made available and should be carefully followed.
 As stated above, lab writeups will require extensive computer data analysis, and I encourage the use of IDL or equivalent analysis environment (spreadsheet analysis, such as using EXCEL, will not be accepted).
 Late writeups will also suffer one letter grade per weekday late (the weekend counts as one day).
 I especially encourage office hour visits to discuss the format and content of the experiment writeups.
-Attendance of all 4 laboratory sections are REQUIRED to pass this section of the course.
+Attendance of all laboratory sections is REQUIRED to pass this section of the course.